NickDSShare/Simpson-Paradox/README.md

 # Simsom-Paradox
-It is something that data analyst should be aware of

 The following table shows two university entry rates between male and female.
 Someone concluded that there is a gender discrimination as the entry rate of female (40%) is lower than male (53%)